wxyz-abcd/node-haxball/README.md

   - `ReplayData`: The structure that holds all of the data inside a replay file.
     - `roomData`: The initial `RoomState` of the replay, including all the information about the current stadium, game state, players, etc.
     - `events`: All events in this replay ordered by their respective `frameNo`.
+    - `goalMarkers`: All team goals in this replay ordered by their respective `frameNo`.
     - `totalFrames`: Total number of frames in this replay.
     - `version`: Version number of the replay.
 Must currently be equal to `3`.